 However, like everything, there are a few downsides to home additions to consider as well.
 Having to live in a home with ongoing construction is not easy, especially if you have children or family members with disabilities or medical conditions.
 Construction at any scale is a physically, emotionally and financially straining endeavor.
 In the longer run, an addition could also impact the resale value of the home.

 Despite these important considerations, residential additions could well become the future of home construction.
 Not only are the hassles that come with extensions multiplied if one looks at building a new home, but as sustainability comes to the fore of the AEC construction industry, more and more architects are getting involved in adaptive reuse and renovation projects.
 As the former president of the American Institute of Architects Carl Elefante famously said, “The greenest building is the one that is already built.”
 Moreover, an extension is not only more environmentally-friendly when compared to demolishing a house and erecting a new one in its place, it is often more wallet-friendly too.

 Furthermore, it is a well-known fact that the percentage of homeowners is decreasing as years go by.
 With increasing land rates and unstable economic patterns, purchasing new homes to accommodate drastic life changes can be extremely difficult.
 So, we might see more and more families opt for extensions in the coming years.

-Do you have a notable residential extension or addition?
-Consider entering it in The 10th Annual A+Awards.
-With an Main Entry Deadline of December 17th, 2021, there’s no time waste — get started on your submission today:
+Do you have a notable residential renovation or addition?
+Consider entering it in The 11th Annual A+Awards.
+With an Early Entry Deadline of November 4th, 2022, there’s no time waste — get started on your submission today: